uri-yanover/4qbits/_posts/2022-10-06-why-is-isaac-brick-angry.md

 ---
 **TL;DR**: Optics ain't much when it comes to life and death.

-Today's post is devoted to the heroes who - at their trial by fire - would not stand down.
+Today's post is devoted to those who, even when tried by fire, would not stand down.

 # The Hero
 Everybody who reads the local press knows that Isaac Brik is angry.